 About the project

-Anis Zunúzí Baha’i School was chartered to serve the poorest of Haiti’s children and has, over the course of 35 years, grown into a K-12 institution that serves 423 students.
-In a country plagued with civil unrest, the school serves as a refuge for the students where they not only receive a first-class education but are also guaranteed lunch (often their only meal of the day) and clean water.
-Courses provided include language and computing classes, debate, art, music, sciences, and moral leadership.
+Anis Zunúzí Baha’i School was chartered to serve the poorest of Haiti’s children and has, over the course of 35 years, grown into a full K-12 institution.
+In a country plagued with civil unrest, the school serves as a refuge for students who receive a first-class education in a violence-free environment, are treated with dignity and respect, and are guaranteed clean water and a daily meal (often their only one).

 How we help